9 Reasons to Visit Your Orthodontist Regularly

 Ensure New Teeth Aren’t Crowding Your Mouth

-You might need to head back to the office if new teeth, like wisdom teeth, start shifting your adult teeth.
+Finally, you might need to head back to the office if new teeth, like wisdom teeth, start shifting your adult teeth.
 Though many people opt to get wisdom teeth removed, they often don’t do so until the wisdom teeth have started affecting the spacing of the adult teeth.